Statewide and Tertiary Mental Health Services

 State Forensic Mental Health Service (SFMHS)

-Services are delivered by interdisciplinary teams and care is person centred to meet their needs and to enhance the wellbeing and safety of the individual and our community.
+Services are delivered by interdisciplinary teams.
+Care is person-centred to meet individual needs to enhance the wellbeing and safety of the individual and our community.

 Reducing Risk through Care